shaleen-wonder-ent/user-guides/HSM_Implementation_Explained.md

 **When Contoso creates the HSM, here's what happens invisibly:**

-1. Microsoft takes a physical piece of hardware called a **Marvell LiquidSecurity HSM** — a tamper-proof chip that's specifically designed to store cryptographic keys securely
+1. Microsoft takes a physical piece of hardware called a **Marvell LiquidSecurity HSM** — a tamper-proof chip that is **FIPS 140-3 Level 3 validated** and specifically designed to store cryptographic keys securely
 2. Microsoft gives Contoso **3 of these chips** (called partitions), placed on **different server racks** so that if one rack loses power or a chip fails, the other two keep working
 3. The whole thing runs inside a **Confidential Compute envelope** — think of it as a room within a room.
 Even Microsoft's own datacenter operators can't peek inside
 4. Microsoft exposes a web address (like `contoso-prod-hsm.managedhsm.azure.net`) that Contoso's services call to use the keys

+**What FIPS 140-3 Level 3 means in plain English:** It's the U.S. government's certification that the hardware is tamper-evident, tamper-resistant, and that the keys physically cannot be extracted from the chip.
+This is the level required for most regulated industries (banking, healthcare, government).
+PCI-DSS auditors look for this.

 **What Contoso never has to do:**